Get Latest Updates About Pharmacy Notes, Books and Many More

 D. A nucleotide

-Answer is D: Three nucleotides form a codon, and many codons form a chromatid.
+Answer is D: Three nucleotides form a codon, and many codons form a chromatid. - What happens during anaphase of mitosis?

 A. Spindle fibres pull each chromatid to opposite sides of the cell.